 The Molecular Medicine Program provides interdisciplinary training in the concepts and methodologies fundamental to the investigation of biological processes and molecular mechanisms that relate to human disease.

 Graduate Program of Study

 - Doctor of Philosophy in Molecular and Cellular Biology

 Students interested in doctoral studies in molecular medicine should apply under the umbrella program in Biomedical Science (select molecular medicine subprogram).
 Direct application to the Ph.D. in molecular and cellular biology is not currently being considered.

-Training is conducted primarily in laboratories and teaching facilities of the Carver College of Medicine Stead Family Department of Pediatrics and the Departments of Anatomy and Cell Biology, Biochemistry and Molecular Biology, Internal Medicine, Microbiology and Immunology, Molecular Physiology and Biophysics, Neurology, Obstetrics and Gynecology, Ophthalmology and Visual Sciences, Otolaryngology—Head and Neck Surgery, Pathology, Pharmacology, Psychiatry, Radiation Oncology, and Surgery; and the College of Liberal Arts and Sciences Departments of Biology and Chemistry.
+Training is conducted primarily in laboratories and teaching facilities of the Carver College of Medicine Stead Family Department of Pediatrics and the Departments of Anatomy and Cell Biology, Biochemistry and Molecular Biology, Internal Medicine, Microbiology and Immunology, Molecular Physiology and Biophysics, Neurology, Neuroscience and Pharmacology, Obstetrics and Gynecology, Ophthalmology and Visual Sciences, Otolaryngology—Head and Neck Surgery, Pathology, Psychiatry, Radiation Oncology, and Surgery; and the College of Liberal Arts and Sciences Departments of Biology and Chemistry.
 Faculty laboratories and central research facilities available to students provide access to the most up-to-date research equipment.

 Molecular Medicine Courses